 THE EUCHARIST – SOURCE AND SUMMIT OF ECCLESIAL LIFE

 1324 The Eucharist is “the source and summit of the Christian life.”
 136 “The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch.”137

 1325 “The Eucharist is the efficacious sign and sublime cause of that communion in the divine life and that unity of the People of God by which the Church is kept in being.
 It is the culmination both of God’s action sanctifying the world in Christ and of the worship men offer to Christ and through him to the Father in the Holy Spirit.”138

 RITE OF CHRISTIAN INITIATION OF ADULTS ( RCIA )

-The RCIA is primarily intended for those who are unbaptized and with no or very little history with a church, and who prepare to receive the sacraments of initiation – Baptism, Confirmation and Eucharist at the Easter Vigil.
+The RCIA is primarily intended for those who are unbaptized and with no or very little history with a church, and who seek a relationship with Jesus Christ in the sacraments of initiation – Baptism, Confirmation and Eucharist at the Easter Vigil.